 “Okay, I’m trying to think.
 Really, I am.”

-Squatting before his father, the Tyrumposaurus Jr. held his head low between his knees, between his claws, trying to squeeze the information he needed from it.
+Squatting before his father, the Tyrumposaurus Jr. held his head low between his knees, his claws trying to squeeze the information he needed from it.
 The frowning, brow-beating T-Rump stood over him.
 Did his son really have amnesia or was he simply a moron?
 Kids these days …

 “So,” the T-Rump Jr. continued, “there was you, um … your lawyer … and me … and my lawyer.”